Main content start

 Klaus Jacobs Prize, Klaus Jacobs Foundation (2021)

-Daniel L. Schwartz is the I. James Quillen Dean and Nomellini & Olivier Professor of Educational Technology at Stanford Graduate School of Education.
-He leads the Stanford Accelerator for Learning, a major interdisciplinary initiative advancing the science and design of learning to bring effective and equitable solutions to the world.
+Daniel L. Schwartz is the I. James Quillen Dean and the Nomellini & Olivier Professor of Educational Technology at Stanford Graduate School of Education.
+He is also the Halper Family Faculty Director of the Stanford Accelerator for Learning, a major university-wide interdisciplinary initiative advancing the science and design of learning to bring effective and equitable solutions to the world.
 An expert in human learning and educational technology, Schwartz also oversees a laboratory that creates pedagogy, technology, and assessments that prepare students to continue learning and adapting throughout their lifetimes.
 He has taught math in rural Kenya, English in south-central Los Angeles and multiple subjects in Kaltag, Alaska.
-He is author of "The ABCs of How We Learn: 26 Scientifically Proven Approaches, How They Work, and When to Use Them."
+He is author of "The ABCs of How We Learn: 26 Scientifically Proven Approaches, How They Work, and When to Use Them" and the co-host of the GSE podcast, "School's In."

 Contact